jprinfret/stock_classifier/README.md

 ## Model Training:
 I utilized sklearn's train, test, split with a test size of 0.3 and random_state of 42.
 I ran a dummy classifier to create a base model, and this model had a F1 Score of 0.6 predicting "Buys".
 After that I ran a Logistic Regression (used StandardScaler), KNN (looped through a range of K values to find the best F1 Score), and then GridSearched Decision Tree Classifier, Random Forest Classifier, AdaBoost Classifier, Gradient Boosting Classifier, and SVC (used StandardScaler).

-See the model_training jupyter notebook to see the range hyperparameters I trained the model on for each classifier.
+See the model_training jupyter notebook to see the range of hyperparameters I trained the model on for each classifier.

 ## Results:
+My best classification model was a SVM with a F1 Score of 76.1%.
+Please see the executive overview for more information on all of the models a trained.